-Fig. 6(b) shows a result for case (b).
-The graph shows the same physical values as seen in Fig. 6(a).
+Figure 6(b) shows a result for case (b).
+The graph shows the same physical values as seen in Figure 6(a).
 This case also shows a high degree of reproducibility.
 The joint angles can follow the reference signal closely, but this acceptable result is partially owing to the Velcro straps that produce looseness at the attachment between the fingers and the mechanisms.
-The rise time derived from the averaged data is 0.31 s for the direction from -0.2 to -0.7 rad, while it is 0.29 s for the reverse direction.
-The difference in rise time between cases (a) and (b) is due to the elasticity of the rubber glove.
+The rise time derived from the averaged data is 0.31 (s) for the direction from -0.2 (rad) to -0.7 (rad), while it is 0.29 (s) for the reverse direction.
+The difference in rise time between case (a) and case (b) is due to the elasticity of the rubber glove.
 In terms of control, tracking the fast-varying reference signal is preferable.
 However, a too-quick response sometimes causes dangerous motions, for example, due to careless motions of the unaffected hand.
 Future clinical tests are intended to assess the response speed.